 Each set of non-blank characters in the timedata counts as one column in the using n:n specification.
-Thus $11:11\ 25/12/76\ 21.0$ consists of three columns.
+Thus 11:11 25/12/76 21.0 consists of three columns.
 To avoid confusion, gnuplot requires that you provide a complete using specification if your file contains timedata.

-Since gnuplot cannot read non-numerical text, if the date format includes the day or month in words, the format string must exclude this text.
-But it can still be printed with the "%a", "%A", "%b", or "%B" specifier: see set format (p.
-107) for more details about these and other options for printing timedata. (gnuplot will determine the proper month and weekday from the numerical values.)
+If the date format includes the day or month in words, the format string must exclude this text.
+But it can still be printed with the "%a", "%A", "%b", or "%B" specifier. gnuplot will determine the proper month and weekday from the numerical values.
+See set format (p.
+108) for more details about these and other options for printing time data.